adrianolszewski/Useful-R-codes/Pooling emmeans objects.md

+# Pooling emmeans objects obtained from the "mice" package

-This code allows one to pool over a set of emmeans objects.
+This code allows one to pool over a set of already prepared emmeans objects under multiple imputation (mice).
+This is especially useful for dealing with models unsupported by the emmeans directly, where we need to use the `qdrg()` function.

-# Introduction to the problem
+## Introduction to the problem

 Assume you work with missing  data imputed via mice.
 Then, you want to apply a statistical model from a package which is partially supported by the emmeans package.